 When Kiss first began in 1973, the original members were Simmons, Stanley, Criss, and Frehley, the lead guitarist.
 This is regarded as the original formation that recorded most of Kiss’ best-selling albums in the 1970s, including Alive and Destroyer.
 Criss left the band in 1980, and Frehley stepped out in 1982 because of conflicts and disagreements on the way the band should be run.

 Eric Singer initially became a KISS member as the drummer on the Revenge album and tour in the early 1990s, when Carr sadly died due to cancer.
 Singer left for some years, while Criss returned for a while.
-He then became the drummer on a permanent basis in 2002 and has been there till date, which is a consistent formation for the past 20 years along with Simmons, Stanley, and Thayer.
+He then became the drummer on a permanent basis in 2002 and has been there to date, which is a consistent formation for the past 20 years along with Simmons, Stanley, and Thayer.

 Tommy Thayer had been in a Kiss tribute band before he got the chance to join the actual Kiss in 2002 as the lead guitarist.
 He adopted the Spaceman character and paint of Ace Frehley, who declined to rejoin the group after the initial discussions.
-Simmons and Stanley agreed to continue with ¾ of the familiar Kiss look: Spaceman, Demon, and Starchild.
+Simmons and Stanley agreed to continue with ¾ of the familiar Kiss look Spaceman, Demon, and Starchild.

 The fact that Simmons and Stanley are the only original members left from the band’s formation in 1973 has prompted fans and critics to argue that KISS should have retired the makeup and costumes with Frehley and Criss.
 But Stanley and Simmons believe that they have the right to continue the kiss spectacle they developed as long as there are two original members of the band, including makeup and outfits that generations of fans knew.